mateidragony/AoC/2015/README.md

 ## Least favorite problems

-4. [The Ideal Stocking Stuffer](https://adventofcode.com/2015/day/4) (This was a bit boring.
-I got lucky racket has an md5 module!)
+4\.
+[The Ideal Stocking Stuffer](https://adventofcode.com/2015/day/4) (This was a bit boring.
+I got lucky racket has an md5 module!)\
+15\.
+[Science for Hungry People](https://adventofcode.com/2015/day/15) (I was really hoping there was a cool calc way of doing this instead of just brute force...)